madisonbetts/madisonbetts/README.md

 ## About Me

 I am a fish ecologist and geneticist currently pursuing my PhD at the University of Vermont under the mentorship of Dr. Thaïs Bernos.
-My reserach is currently focused on Lake Champlain black bass population genomics.
+My research is currently focused on Lake Champlain black bass population genomics.

 Previously, I worked as a contractor for NOAA's Northwest Fisheries Science Center.
 From this role, I worked on a variety of projects within the lab and in the field, with study species that ranged from marine mammals to giant manta rays and anadromous fishes.
 A large portion of my work centered on supporting the eDNA initiatives of the [Integrated West Coast Pelagics Survey](https://www.fisheries.noaa.gov/west-coast/science-data/integrated-west-coast-pelagics-survey).